saurav190101/Fashion-retail-sale/README.md

         Handbag – $12.6K

-    ## Revenue per Item was highest for:
+    #Revenue per Item was highest for

         Slippers – $245